arthurabello/nla-assignment-2/assignment.typ

   )
 $ <matrix_system_polynomial_least_squares>

-This gives the optimal vector $hat(Phi)$ that minimizes the least squares error.
+This gives the optimal vector $hat(Phi)$ that solves the least squares problem.
 We will use computational methods to analyze this system in some of the next sections.

 = Computing the polynomial regression matrix, given (m,n) (1d)
 <poly_ls_section>

-Here is a python function that calculates the polynomial regression matrix from @matrix_system_polynomial_least_squares, given the dimensions $(m, n)$:
+Here is a python function that calculates the polynomial regression matrix $hat(A) = A^* A$ from @matrix_system_polynomial_least_squares, given the dimensions $(m, n)$:

 ```python
 import numpy as np